Divergence of shape fluctuation for general distributions in first passage percolation: Acknowledgements

 \section{Acknowledgements}

 The author would like to express his gratitude to Yohsuke T. Fukai for useful comments on the theoretical and experimental researches of the shape fluctuation in physics.
-He also thanks to Masato Takei for introducing him the idea of Theorem~2 in \cite{Zhang06}.
+Thanks also go to Masato Takei for introducing him the idea of Theorem~2 in \cite{Zhang06}.
 This research is partially supported by JSPS KAKENHI 16J04042.